BrandonDao/CV-ILC/README.md

 # CVCamp
-Notes &amp; projects for a short 2 week camp on Computer Vision
+Notes &amp; projects for a short 2 week intensive learning course on Computer Vision